 HealthForce Minnesota works with a number of healthcare and educational partners to meet current and future needs for trained, educated staff in the healthcare workforce.
 A number of Minnesota State Colleges and Universities institutions participate in this partnership led by Winona State University.

-Minnesota State IT Center of Excellence's mission is centered on engaging employers, educators and learners to develop a more robust IT workforce in Minnesota in the following ways:
+The Minnesota State I.T.
+Center of Excellence's mission is centered on engaging employers, educators and learners to develop a more robust IT workforce in Minnesota in the following ways: